Increase to your clients’ automatic enrolment minimum contributions – it’s the law

 And our communications toolkit makes it easier for them to do so…

 - Simple wording to put on employee payslips explaining the change

-- Posters to raise awareness in your workplace
+- Posters to raise awareness in their workplace

-If you have any questions, it’s worth checking ‘help and support’ first, as we’ve got answers to all our most frequent questions.
+If you or your client have any questions, it’s worth checking our help and support first, where you’ll find answers to all our most frequent questions.

 More support on contribution increases

 To help employers communicate the contribution increases to their employees, we’ll be providing template letters for them to use.
 And we’ll support them with other materials in the coming months, too.

 Or for more guidance, download the Increases to minimum contributions guide »